wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Property
-random encounter that forces combat (set movement as false) quest failure if took to long journal doesn't update until after leaving shop or dialogoue break dialogue up into sub dialogues? dungeon exploration and/or puzzles
+random encounter that forces combat (set movement as false) quest failure if took to long journal doesn't update until after leaving shop dungeon exploration and/or puzzles
 Weight or inventory slots?
-Bank?
 Magic penalties for heavier armor?
 MP penalty?
 Magic resistance?
 Map for dungeon with leaving like world map